 Business use of conversational Artificial Intelligence (AI) is only going in one direction.
-Gartner predicts that 70 percent of customer interactions will involve emerging technologies such as machine learning, chatbots, and mobile messaging by 2022—a 15 percent increase from 2018.
+Gartner predicts that 70 percent of customer interactions will involve 'emerging technologies'" by 2022.
+That includes machine learning, mobile messaging apps, and chatbots.

-Providing great chatbot support starts with understanding how chatbots and agents can work together—and then picking the right bot based on your customers’ and support team’s needs.
+To offer standout bot-based support, you have to first understand how chatbots and agents can work together.
+Then, you have to choose the right bot for your customers’ and support team’s needs.

 What is a chatbot?

 Chatbots are a type of computer program designed to have a conversation with a human.
 They run on apps, on websites as messenger pop-ups, and on social media messaging channels.

 If you’ve ever needed help on a website and clicked the “24/7 chat” feature, you probably talked to a chatbot.
 You’ll often get a prompt, like, “please describe your problem.”
 Unlike live agents on chats, chatbots typically respond immediately.